Can I expunge my driving record in Pennsylvania?

 Expungement of Summary Offenses

 Pennsylvania law allows for the expungement of summary convictions if a person has been free of arrests and prosecution for 5 years.
 (See 18 Pa.C.S.A.
 9122(b)(3)).
-Most traffic offenses like speeding and stop sign violations are summary offenses.
-Many people mistakenly believe that because the expungement law allows for the expungement of summary offenses that a points or suspensions can be expunged or removed from a driving record.
-Regrettably, the expungement law does NOT allow for the expungement of a driving record.
-The Pennsylvania Department of Transportation (PennDOT) will not expunge points or license suspensions from a person’s Pennsylvania driving record even if the person obtained an expungement order of the summary traffic offense.
+Many people mistakenly believe that because the expungement law allows for the expungement of summary offenses that also allows for the expungement of those things from a driving record.
+That is NOT the case.
+The Pennsylvania Department of Transportation (PennDOT) will not expunge points or license suspensions from a person’s Pennsylvania driving record.

 Limited Expungements of Driving Records in Pennsylvania